addrummond/live_server_actions/README.md

   relating to LiveView sockets apply here.
 * If a server action raises an exception, a message is sent to the client causing the associated promise to be rejected.
-* The client assumes that a server action has timed out if it does not receive a response within 30 seconds.
 * Type checking is **not** performed on the server side.
 Adding a type spec for a server action prevents Typescript code from calling the action with bad arguments, but does not protect against an attacker sending mistyped data.